Ultramarines: A Warhammer 40,000 Movie: Production

 Production of Ultramarines was announced at the 2009 Games Day at the Birmingham NEC, and the film was made by UK-based production company Codex Pictures under license from Games Workshop, working in association with Good Story Productions Ltd and Montreal based POP6 Studios.

 Animation

 Ultramarines used Image Metrics animated facial capture techniques.
-Image Metrics' previous credits include Grand Theft Auto IV, Assassin's Creed II, NBA 2K10, The Black Eyed Peas’ video "Boom Boom Pow" and Harry Potter and the Order of the Phoenix.
+Image Metrics' previous credits include Grand Theft Auto IV, Assassin's Creed II, NBA 2K10, Black Eyed Peas’ video "Boom Boom Pow" and Harry Potter and the Order of the Phoenix.
 A short teaser sequence was released on Saturday 29 May 2010, on the official film website and simultaneously at the MCM Expo at ExCeL London.
 The second trailer for Ultramarines was premiered at UK Games Day at the NEC, Birmingham Sunday 26 September 2010.

 Release

 The Special Edition DVD accompanied by a 32-page hardback graphic novel, Hard Choices 'What happened on Algol?', written by Dan Abnett with art by renowned comic book artist David Roach, was to be released worldwide on 29 November 2010.
 However, the release of the DVD was delayed due to a production problem, as reported by Codex Pictures on 29 November 2010.
 The exact details of the problem have not been released; however, Codex Pictures reported that the problem was not with the DVD, but with one of the other components of the collector's edition DVD.

 Codex Pictures had then announced that the shipping of the film would begin in the week of 6 December 2010, and that they intended to prioritise the dispatch of the film to their customers, according to the date they received the order, with the last dispatch taking place by the end of the week.
 This, however, was not the final resolution to the situation as there were still many people who had pre-ordered as far back as October 2010 and not received their package as of 27 January 2011.
 This matter was confused further by Codex Pictures's own site still offering the DVD for sale, and not offering clear warning that there remained a problem regarding the supply of the DVD.